Moufdi96/Distributed_Interaction-Sensor-network-/README.md

 - 6th param = IP adresse of the agregator the sensor will send data to
 - 7th param = port of the agregator the sensor will send data to

-the call the 'start_threads' function to launch sensor data acquisition.
+then call the 'start_threads' function to launch sensor data acquisition.

-To create a new agregator create a new python file, include this code line "from aggregatorAgent import AgregatorAgent" then instantiate a new AgregatorAgent object with the agregator id as paramter
+To create a new agregator create a new python file, include this code line "from aggregatorAgent import AgregatorAgent" then instantiate a new AgregatorAgent object with the agregator id as parameter

 to start data reception from sensors call startAgregatorReception function with :